ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 # SEV rating

-SEV is a measurement system used by the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) (*NAT*) to rate how relevant a [nomination reset](/wiki/Beatmap_ranking_procedure#nomination-resets) is to the evaluations of the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BN*), providing both transparency and consistency.
+SEV is a measurement system used by the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) (*NAT*) to rate how relevant a [nomination reset](/wiki/Beatmap_ranking_procedure#nomination-resets) is to the evaluations of the nominating [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BN*), providing both transparency and consistency.
 This measurement is split up into two values and displayed as "*Obviousness/Severity*".
-Obviousness values range from 0 to 2, while severity values range from 0 to 3, making it a simple and quick way to understand the impact of nomination resets.
+Both values range from 0 to 2, making it a simple to understand and quick to use system.

 ***Important to note:*** *A reset done to fix things which would be considered fine if left unfixed are always rated 0/0.
 This is to not discourage modding and applying improvements in [Qualified](/wiki/Beatmap/Category#qualified).*